-There are a number of factors to take into account when choosing between a debit or credit card.
+There are a number of factors to take into account when choosing between a credit or debit card.
 Here are some of the things to consider when making your decision:

 Are you a chronic overspender?

 If you tend to overspend, you might want to consider a debit card.
 One of the perks of a debit card is that you can only spend what’s in your bank account which essentially prevents you from going over your limit or racking up debt.
-With a credit card, you can spend up to your allotted line even if you don’t have that available in your account because your credit card is not directly linked.
-This makes it easy to go over budget but could also lead to dreaded credit card debt.
+With a credit card, you can spend up to your allotted line even if you don’t have that available in your account because your card is not directly linked.
+This makes it easy to go over budget but could also lead to dreaded debt.
 Some debit cards also have prepaid options, which allow you to load a fixed amount of money on your card.

 Are you trying to build credit?

 If this is the case, definitely go with a credit card.
-Building your credit and maintaining a good credit score can help you get perks like better interest rates and loans in the long-run.
+Building your credit and maintaining a good credit score can help you get perks like better interest rates and loans in the long run.
 As long as you pay your bills on time, you should be a good shape.
-Credit cards also offer reward programs and great incentives like cashback options or airline miles.
-This is definitely something to consider, although your financial wellbeing and future should take center stage when opting into a credit card.
+They also offer reward programs and great incentives like cashback options or airline miles.
+This is definitely something to consider, although your financial wellbeing and future should take center stage when opting for a credit card.